RebootGames/ZSL-Eco-Warriors/Game text.md

 (Will appear after information text has been read)  Tap one of the buttons below to select which step you think comes next!

-Button 1: Phones are sold.
+Button 1: Raw materials are transported.
 Button 2: Phones are transported to the shops.
 [X] Button 3: Phones are charged.